gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 ### Estimation Settings

-- `trans_x` (boolean): Enable or disable x-translation of the similarity transformation.
+- `translation_x` (boolean): Enable or disable x-translation of the similarity transformation.
-- `trans_y` (boolean): Enable or disable y-translation of the similarity transformation.
+- `translation_y` (boolean): Enable or disable y-translation of the similarity transformation.
-- `trans_z` (boolean): Enable or disable z-translation of the similarity transformation.
+- `translation_z` (boolean): Enable or disable z-translation of the similarity transformation.
-- `rot_x` (boolean): Enable or disable rotation around the X-axis of the similarity transformation.
+- `rotation_x` (boolean): Enable or disable rotation around the X-axis of the similarity transformation.
-- `rot_y` (boolean): Enable or disable rotation around the Y-axis of the similarity transformation.
+- `rotation_y` (boolean): Enable or disable rotation around the Y-axis of the similarity transformation.
-- `rot_z` (boolean): Enable or disable rotation around the Z-axis of the similarity transformation.
+- `rotation_z` (boolean): Enable or disable rotation around the Z-axis of the similarity transformation.
 - `scale` (boolean): Enable or disable scaling of the similarity transformation.
 - `time_shift` (boolean): Enable or disable the estimation of time shift.
-- `use_x_speed` (boolean): Enable or disable the use of X-axis speed for time shift estimation.
-- `use_y_speed` (boolean): Enable or disable the use of Y-axis speed for time shift estimation.
-- `use_z_speed` (boolean): Enable or disable the use of Z-axis speed for time shift estimation.
-- `lever_x` (boolean): Enable or disable estimation of lever arm in the X-axis.
+- `leverarm_x` (boolean): Enable or disable estimation of lever arm in the X-axis.
-- `lever_y` (boolean): Enable or disable estimation of lever arm in the Y-axis.
+- `leverarm_y` (boolean): Enable or disable estimation of lever arm in the Y-axis.
-- `lever_z` (boolean): Enable or disable estimation of lever arm in the Z-axis.
+- `leverarm_z` (boolean): Enable or disable estimation of lever arm in the Z-axis.
 - `sensor_rotation` (boolean): Enable or disable estimation of sensor rotation.
 Independent of the least squares adjustment, a constant rotational offset can be computed between the rotations of both trajectories after the alignment.

 ### Stochastics Settings